By Samuel Goldsmith published

-If you love the flavours of traditional Christmas cake then you're going to adore this quick and easy cheat's version - perfect for when you don't have much time but still want to make something yourself to enjoy over the festivities.
-We've kept the classic icing of marzipan and fondant to add taste and texture - as well as to help preserve the sponge's softness.
-We like ours served up with a cup of tea around 4pm, you should give it a go and no doubt you'll agree, it's a rather nice way to spend an afternoon!
+If you love the flavours of traditional Christmas cake then you're going to adore this quick and easy cheat's version - a Christmas Cake Tray Bake that is perfect for when you don't have much time but still want to make something yourself to enjoy over the festivities.

 - 125g (4 1/2 oz) butter, softened